 - Once mixed, grab a spatula and mix in the white food coloring or other colors as desired.

-- To thin out the icing, add ½ tsp of warm water at a time until desired icing consistency is reached (15-20 seconds for flood icing).
+- To thin out the icing, add ½ teaspoon of warm water at a time until desired icing consistency is reached (15-20 seconds for flood icing).
 Mix with the spatula to avoid more air bubbles.

 I usually make the entire batch flood consistency and then stiffen it up with more powdered sugar in smaller batches as needed. - This step is optional but helps with air bubbles, cover bowl with plastic wrap and allow it to rest for 30 minutes.
 The majority of air bubbles will naturally release as the icing rests, giving you less trouble once your cookies are covered!